-- Drink plenty of water.
-Ask your doctor about using drinks such as Gatorade, which provide electrolytes.
+- Drink plenty of fluids.
+Ask your doctor about drinks such as Gatorade, which provide electrolytes, which can be lost with severe diarrhea.
 Electrolytes are body salts that must stay in balance for cells to work properly. - Over-the-counter medicines such as loperamide (Imodium A-D and others) and prescription drugs are available for diarrhea but should be used only if necessary and with your health care team's knowledge and approval.

-If the diarrhea is bad enough that you need medicine, contact a member of your health care team. - Choose foods that contain soluble fiber, like beans, oat cereals and flaxseed, and high-pectin foods such as peaches, apples, oranges, bananas and apricots. - Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.
+- Choose foods that contain soluble fiber, like beans, oat cereals and flaxseed, and high-pectin foods such as peaches, apples, oranges, bananas and apricots. - Avoid food high in refined sugar and those sweetened with sugar alcohols such as sorbitol and mannitol.
+Avoid greasy or fried foods as well.